-You can find out loads more in the following sections:
+You can find out loads more about bunions in the following sections:

 Whilst a foot bunion or bunionette is one of the most common causes of toe pain, if this is not sounding quite like your problem, visit the Toe Pain section.
 If you want some help working out what is causing your pain, visit the Foot Pain Diagnosis section.